playframework/playframework/documentation/manual/releases/release26/migration26/Migration26.md

 `InjectedController` gets its `ControllerComponents` by calling the `setControllerComponents` method, which is called automatically by JSR-330 compliant dependency injection.
 We do not recommend using `InjectedController` with compile-time injection.
 If you plan to extensively unit test your controllers manually, we also recommend avoiding `InjectedController` since it hides the dependency.

-If you prefer to pass the individial dependencies manually, you can do that instead and extend `ControllerHelpers`, which has no dependencies or state.
+If you prefer to pass the individual dependencies manually, you can do that instead and extend `ControllerHelpers`, which has no dependencies or state.
 Here's an example:

 ```scala
 class Controller @Inject() (